27 Apr, 2026

 1. Anthropic Week (AI)

 Then the containment story broke.
-A private online forum appears to have gained access to Mythos through a third-party vendor environment on the same day Anthropic announced Project Glasswing.
-The group guessed the model's online location based on Anthropic's existing URL conventions and demonstrated access with screenshots and a live demo.
-Anthropic said it was investigating and had found no evidence that the activity impacted Anthropic systems.
-3
+A private online forum appears to have gained access to Mythos through a third-party vendor environment, guessing the model's online location from Anthropic URL conventions and demonstrating access with screenshots and a live demo.
+Anthropic said it was investigating and had found no evidence that Anthropic systems were impacted.
+3 Days later, Trump said Anthropic was "shaping up" and that a Pentagon deal was possible, even as Anthropic expanded its Amazon compute partnership and Google prepared up to $40 billion in new investment.
+4 5 6

 Why it matters

-A frontier model upgrade, a new design product, an unauthorized access report, a political reversal, and two gigantic cloud commitments all landed inside the same window.
-The important shift is not just capability.
-It is institutional absorption.
-The same administration that treated Anthropic as a supply-chain risk now wants a path back to access, because Mythos-class cyber capability is too strategically useful to leave outside government reach.
+A frontier model upgrade, an application-layer push, an unauthorized access report, a political reversal, and two gigantic cloud commitments all landed inside the same window.
+The shift is institutional absorption: the same government that treated Anthropic as a supply-chain risk now wants a path back to Mythos-class cyber capability.

 Reality check

 The Pentagon designation has not been lifted.
-Anthropic told an appeals court on April 22 that it cannot manipulate Claude once deployed inside classified military networks, directly contesting the government's supply-chain-risk theory.
-7 Claude Design is still a research preview.
-Google's additional $30 billion is contingent.
-And the Mythos incident appears to be vendor-environment access, not confirmed compromise of Anthropic's own systems.
+Anthropic told an appeals court on April 22 that it cannot manipulate Claude once deployed inside classified military networks.
+7 Claude Design is still a research preview, Google's extra $30 billion is contingent, and the Mythos incident appears to be vendor-environment access, not confirmed compromise of Anthropic's systems.

 2. Apple Enters the Ternus Era (XR)